-Introduction: When Teaching "Teaching Writing" means Teaching Writing
+When Teaching "Teaching Writing" Means Teaching Writing

-Each year, more than 100 graduate students from more than thirty departments participate in one of two training courses offered through Cornell's John S. Knight Institute for Writing in the Disciplines.
-Writing 7100: Teaching Writing prepares PhD students to teach in the First Year Writing Seminar program (FWS).
-Writing 7101: Writing in the Majors Seminar prepares PhD students to work as teaching assistants in Writing in the Majors (WIM) classes.
-While these classes focus on particular teaching responsibilities, our not-so-hidden curriculum supports professional development for TAs and Graduate Instructors, most of whom will (we hope) follow short teaching careers here with long, productive careers elsewhere.
+Every year, more than 100 graduate students from more than 30 departments participate in one of two six-week training courses offered through Cornell's John S. Knight Institute for Writing in the Disciplines.
+Writing 7100: Teaching Writing prepares Ph.D. students to teach in the First-Year Writing Seminar program (FWS).
+Writing 7101: Writing in the Majors Seminar prepares Ph.D. students to work as teaching assistants in Writing in the Majors (WIM) classes.
+The Knight Institute's funding structure ensures that all graduate students who teach first-year writing seminars or TA in Writing in the Majors classes are required to take the course aimed at these particular teaching responsibilities.

+While these classes focus on teaching, our not-so-hidden curriculum supports professional development for TAs and graduate instructors, most of whom will (we hope) follow short teaching careers at Cornell with long, productive careers elsewhere.

-This article describes some of what we in the Knight Institute have learned from these students about graduate student writing, and some of the strategies we use (within institutional constraints) to address an often neglected aspect of graduate education: learning to write as an academic professional.
+This chapter describes some of what we have learned from these students about graduate student writing and some of the strategies we use (within institutional constraints) to address an often-neglected aspect of graduate education: learning to write as an academic professional.
 Teaching people about teaching writing means teaching people about writing.
-In both 7100 and 7101 we try to demystify the practices and processes by which writing is produced, not just for undergraduates, but for apprentice professionals who are in the process of defining themselves relative to a discipline, an identity shaped above all else by how and what they write.
+In both 7100 and 7101, we try to demystify the practices and processes by which writing is produced, not just for undergraduates, but for apprentice professionals who are in the process of defining themselves relative to a discipline, an identity shaped above all else by how and what they write.